70G37H3R/dapp-eth/auction/readme.md

 [Infura](https://infura.io/): A API for providing endpoints for Ethereum network.

-[React.js](https://reactjs.org/): A framework for building user interfaces.
+[React.js](https://reactjs.org/): A library for building user interfaces.

 [Metamask](https://metamask.io/): A cryptocurrency wallet.